mattrglobal/draft-looker-oauth-client-id-scheme/draft-ietf-looker-oauth-client-discovery.md

 The  client_uri value returned in the client metadata response MUST be identical to the client_uri value into which the well-known URI string was inserted to create the URL used to retrieve the metadata.
 If these values are not identical, the data contained in the response MUST NOT be used.

-In the following sections, we describe the mechanism through which a client communicates its metadata discovery url.
+The following sections describe the mechanism through which a client communicates its metadata discovery url.

 # Authorization Request Using Client Discovery